tatemaguire/CMPM121-D3/PLAN.md

 ### D3.c

+Key technical challenge: implementing a data structure to keep track of altered cells Key gameplay challenge: make the map feel permanent, it should be a smooth experience for the player

 #### Steps for c

 - [x] Use a Map to keep track of altered cells
 - [x] Restore altered cell states after generating cells
 - [x] Clean up

+### D3.d

+Key technical challenge: implementing geolocation and local storage Key gameplay challenge: making the switch between buttons and geolocation feel smooth

+#### Steps for d

+- [x] isolate player movement into a separate navigator class
+- [x] implement geolocation watching in this class
+- [x] allow the ability to switch between different movement types
+- [ ] use a button to let the player switch
+- [ ] implement local storage of game state